europeana/fulltext-api/README.md

 # Full Text API
 ### Europeana Newspapers Fulltext API

-This project consists of 4 modules:
+This project consists of 3 modules:

 1. A loader module to read and parse Europeana Newspaper xml files that are the result of the newspaper OCR process.
 The resulting objects are stored in a Mongo database
-2. An API that reads this data from the Mongo database and makes it available via IIIF presentation requests (JSON-LD)
+2. An API that
+   - reads data from the Mongo database and makes it available via IIIF presentation requests (JSON-LD)
+   - allows one to search the fulltext of a particular newspaper issue (record) and return corresponding annotations.
-3. A common module that contains the data model ((Fulltext Resources, AnnoPages and Annotations) for both the loader and API
+3. A common module that contains the data model (Fulltext Resources, AnnoPages, Annotations, AnnotationType) for both the loader and API
-4. The search module which is an extension to the API for supporting Fulltext search in a particular issue (Europeana CHO).

 ### Implementation details ###